rafifi7/rafifi7/README.md

 - 👀 I’m interested in artificial intelligence and machine learning.
 - 🌱 I’m currently learning Java.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me
+rafeeadnan7@gmail.com
+radnan@purdue.edu

 <!---
 rafifi7/rafifi7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.